 This programme is for children who do not know their alphabet.
 It teaches children the letter names, sounds, and they practice writing the letters.
 This is taken by our learning assistants.

 This is a structured reading programme for children who may be reading below the expected reading level for their year group.
 Children are supervised by our Learning Assistants.
 Children from Years 3-6 have the opportunity to work on the Quick Sixty programme.
-Children work in groups of 3 for two half hour sessions a week.

 This is a computer programme and targets children who may be experiencing difficulties with literacy.
-There are five levels children work through that target specific letter/sounds- vowels, consonants, letter chunks, initial, medial or word endings.
-These are half hour sessions for four mornings a week.
+There are levels children work through that target specific letter/sounds- vowels, consonants, letter chunks, initial, medial or word endings.
+These are half hour sessions daily.
 Children are supervised by our learning assistants.
 Children from Years 3-6 have the opportunity to work on the Lexia programme which may run for six months.

 Children may also get the opportunity to participate in Cooking sessions.
 These programmes are for all age groups.
 Children are selected for a variety of reasons- to boost their self confidence, relate positively to others, follow instructions, work co-operatively in small groups, be involved in practical hands-on activities and build life skills.
 The programmes are planned by our learning assistants.

 The Boys Groups provide an opportunity for a group of boys to work together, with a learning assistant.
 The students will be engaged in their own learning to improve their attitude towards school.
 They will develop knowledge and life skills in a fun and caring environment with their peers.